PatrickJS/awesome-angular/README.md

 * [ngx-feature-toggle](https://github.com/willmendesneto/ngx-feature-toggle) - Your module to handle with feature toggles in Angular applications easier.
 * [runtime-config-loader](https://github.com/pjlamb12/runtime-config-loader) - This is an Angular library that provides an easy way to load a configuration JSON file for runtime configuration.
 * [ng-polymorpheus](https://github.com/taiga-family/ng-polymorpheus) - Polymorpheus is a tiny library for polymorphic templates in Angular.
-* [ngx-dynamic-hooks](https://github.com/MTobisch/ngx-dynamic-hooks) - Automatically insert live Angular components into dynamic strings (based on their selector or any pattern of your choice) and render the result in the DOM.
+* [ngx-cookieconsent](https://github.com/tinesoft/ngx-cookieconsent) - Cookie Consent module for Angular.
+* [ngx-cookie-service](https://github.com/stevermeister/ngx-cookie-service) - Angular (4.2+ ...12) service for cookies.
+Originally based on the [ng2-cookies](https://github.com/BCJTI/ng2-cookies) library.
+* [gui](https://github.com/acrodata/gui) - JSON powered GUI for configurable panels.

 #### RxJS